-Of 2,376 stocks and exchange-traded funds in this week's analytical universe, 175 that are traded on the major American stock exchanges broke beyond their 20-day price channels, five to the upside and 170 to the downside.
+Of 500 large-cap stocks and exchange-traded funds in my analytical universe, 20 broke beyond their 20-day price channels, eight to the upside and 12 to the downside.

-I shall do further analysis on Thursday, Dec.
-12.
+With no symbols having survived screening, I shall do no further analysis on Thursday, Aug.
+13.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.